Chibi-Robo!: Park Patrol: Gameplay

 In the town part of the game, there is a flower shop, a hamburger joint called Monkey Burger, and an alley where the player's friends hang out.
 At the flower shop, the player can clip flowers from the park and give them to the clerk to earn many Happy Points.
 They can collect Happy Points by doing good deeds like planting flowers or defeating Smoglings.
 There is also a special flower of the day that if the player gives one to him, he will triple the Happy Points.
 The Smoglings are the main enemies in the game.
 They turn the player's flowers black, causing the flowers to wither at dusk.
-The player defeats them by squirting them with water until they pop, spraying water and releasing a seed, and the player can prevent Smoglings from appearing using the holes in the ground that they appear out of until the holes shrink away to nothing.
+The player defeats them by squirting them with water until they pop, spraying water and releasing seeds, and the player can prevent Smoglings from appearing using the holes in the ground that they appear out of until the holes shrink away to nothing.
 Smoglings can also react to food items like candy if players give some to them.
 Smogglobs are giant versions of Smoglings and turn flowers into black flowers when they step on them and into Miasmo flowers when they release smoke.
 Miasmo flowers still wither at dusk, but players can purify them by squirting them or walking over them.
 To defeat a Smogglob, players need to knock it down with a vehicle and squirt at it until it pops, releasing several buds and spraying water in a manner similar to that of the Smoglings.